MatthewBurstein/Knowledgizer/README.md

 A project I am fiddling with for fun.

 #### Full specification
-A website which prints pulls random articles from wikipedia and prints them to the screen one by one.
+A website which pulls random articles from wikipedia and prints them to the screen one by one.
 The articles will be printed in random locations and the user will be able to control how fast they appear.

 #### Learning goals
-* Havefun!
+* Have fun!
 * Learn React and be able to implement react features in a test driven manner
 * Improve my understanding of asynchronous code
 * Improve my understanding of the links between back end and front end technologies